 Salzburg’s people are a patriotic people.
 They buy local dairy products and organic produce when they have the choice.
 SalzburgerLand can therefore claim to be “Europe’s Delicatessen” with its small-scale agriculture, the Alpine pastures, the fresh water and the climatic conditions.
 Thus, the local chefs live and breathe this attitude and make it well-known far beyond the county’s borders.
 Alpine Cuisine in the Salzburg language!

 Larger, more diverse and more comprehensive than ever before!
-The Via Culinaria Guide in its 5th Edition with nine taste trails and 260 “tasty addresses” in SalzburgerLand.
+The Via Culinaria Guide in its 5th Edition with ten taste trails and 260 “tasty addresses” in SalzburgerLand.